Tests and Code Quality

 - docker

 Stages are logical groupings of jobs.
 Jobs within a stage are executed in parallel.
-Stages are executed sequential in the same order as they're defined.
+Stages are executed sequentially in the same order as they're defined.

-It's worth noting that you can also define variables at the stage and job level, which will be scoped appropriately.
+It's worth noting that you can define variables at the global, stage, and job level, which will be scoped appropriately.

 After that, we defined a job aptly named build-python-ci-image: